neilpatel293/vcf-analysis/README.md

 specified by using -F multiple times in the same command.

 -V : Verbose.
 Use if you wish to get instantaneous updates on what vcf-analysis is doing.

+-S : Creates text file summarzing the comparison.
+The variants duplicated, the number of duplications and the samples which have
+     the variants are reported.

+-U : Returns unique variants instead of shared/duplicate variants.

+-O : Sort the variants.

 Dependencies:
 1.)
 VCFtools (v0.1.14) is used for parsing the vcf files (ie. converting vcf files into a format readable by vcf-analysis) and to merge